 Once there is enough free space on your computer, scratch disks should have enough room to run Photoshop without errors.

 Windows provides a built-in disk optimization tool - Defragment and Optimize Drives for you to easily defragment your drives.
-You usually don't need to defrag a Mac as most of them run on SSD drive.
+You usually don't need to defrag a Mac as most of them run on the SSD drive.

-6. Increase the RAM allowed by Photoshop
+3. Increase the RAM Allowed by Photoshop

 After you have fixed the scratch disks full error in Photoshop, you can stop the error from happening again by assigning more RAM for the program.
 Here is how to do that.